andrewbloese-00/gpt-task-pipelines/README.md

 ```

+#### embedMongoDBCollection
-#### [EXPERIMENTAL NOT TESTED] Embed a mongodb collection
+Embed a mongodb collection
-Still testing / developing.
-Will allow client to input their connection-string for mongodb, along with the name of the collection to embed.
+Allows client to input their connection-string for mongodb, along with the name of the collection to embed.
 The algorithm will then generate embeddings and update each document in the collection with the 'text' field present.

 **Parameters**
 > connectionString : string -> the mongodb connection string to access your atlas database.